iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 # What is Iter8?

 You have developed multiple versions of a microservice app or an ML model.
-You want to identify the **winning version** and rollout this version reliably in production.
+You want to identify the **winning version** and rollout the `winner` in a reliable manner.

 !!! tip ""
     Enter **Iter8**.